 All in all, I began to find my footing and glow in my own light.

-Even with my primary school teacher’s slapping ritual, it was useful in that it has made me supremely cautious about not making mistakes and being immaculate in everything I do.
+Even with my primary school teacher’s slapping ritual, it was useful in that it made me supremely cautious about not making mistakes and being immaculate in everything I do.

 But… that was it.
 It didn’t inspire me to want to achieve greatness.
 It didn’t inspire to want to be better.
 All the shaming experiences and cultures I was put in only made me improve within the context of who I was, but not to rise above myself and become bigger than I really was.